macgile/DataGridFilter/README.md

 ## Benchmark ##

 > Intel Core i7, 2.93 GHz, 16 GB, Windows 10, 64 bits.
-> Tested on the "LastName" column of the demo application using a random distinct name generator, between 5 and 8 letters in length.
+> Tested on the "Last name" column of the demo application using a random distinct name generator, between 5 and 8 letters in length.
 > The elapsed time decreases based on the number of columns and filtered items.